MicrosoftDocs/Virtualization-Documentation/virtualization/hyperv_on_windows/quick_start/walkthrough_install.md

 ## Enable Hyper-V with DISM

-The Deployment Image Servicing and Management tool or DISM is used to service Windows images and prepare Windows Pre installation Evironments.
-DISM can also be used to enable Windows features in running instances of an operating system.
-More information about DISM can be found on the [DISM Technical Reference](https://technet.microsoft.com/en-us/library/hh824821.aspx).
+The Deployment Image Servicing and Management tool or DISM is used to service Windows images and prepare Windows Pre installation environments.
+DISM can also be used to enable Windows features while the operating system is running.
+For more information, see [DISM Technical Reference](https://technet.microsoft.com/en-us/library/hh824821.aspx).

 To enable the Hyper-V role using DISM: